 HR Resources, Staffing Firms, and Associations

-Human resources associations are opportunities for human resource professionals to network within their area, learn about new trends in the field, and find professional development opportunities.
+Professional associations provide opportunities for human resource professionals to network within their area, learn about new trends in the field, and find professional development opportunities.

-A few resources for HR associations, major HR employers, and staffing firms in Utah include:
+A few HR associations, major HR employers, and staffing firms in Utah include:

 Utah HR Associations